Chapter Story – Part Three

 Hetty screamed and bolted upright.
 She sucked in air, harsh on her throat.
 How long had she been screaming?
 She rubbed her neck.
-Her skin was slick with sweat.
-Her body radiated heat.
+Her skin was slick with sweat, and her body radiated heat.
 She flung back the heavy covers and swung her legs off the side of the bed.

-She now wished she’d had taken her parent’s offer to stay with them.
-Her father had comforted her, but her mother hadn’t stopped pestering her about her hair and clothes, and “all that damnable blood.”
+She now wished she’d taken her parent’s offer to stay with them.
+Her father’s comforting glances hadn’t been enough to counter her mother’s constant pestering about her hair and clothes and “all that damnable blood.”

 She now flipped on her bedside lamp.
-She was still wearing the same clothes, which were stiff with blood.
+She was still wearing the same clothes, now stiff with blood.
 Blood streaked her arms and hands.
-Numbness surrounded her thoughts, as if the sleep she’d just come from anchored her mind to a black hole where nothing lived, or wanted to live.
+Numbness surrounded her thoughts as if the sleep she’d just come from anchored her mind to a black hole where nothing lived or wanted to live.
 She wished she could stay there but knew it wouldn’t last.

-Fear froze her insides.
+Fear froze her insides, the Monster’s face stunning her mind.
 Gratitude slipped away.
 She flipped the water off and climbed out, grabbing a dry towel.
-Annabelle’s face flickered in front of her.
-Different pictures.
-Some happy.
-Pleasant.
-Joyful.
+Annabelle’s face flickered in front of her, different pictures, some happy, pleasant, joyful.
 Mostly her mind centered on the last few seconds before Annabelle died.

 Hetty fell to the bathroom floor, dropping her head on her folded knees.
-Hot tears of anger and guilt and remorse crippled her.
+Hot tears of anger, guilt, and remorse crippled her.
 There was no surviving this, was there?

 Why should she survive?
 It was her fault that Annabelle was dead.
 Only if I hadn’t told her to take the underground.
-I should have had her wait for me.
+I should’ve had her wait for me.

-She crouched down and lay flat on the cold linoleum.
+She laid flat on the cold linoleum.
 Her bare skin prickled at the floor’s chill, but she didn’t care.
 She deserved worse.
-It should have been her in the underground, not Annabelle.
+It should’ve been her in the underground, not Annabelle.
 She closed her eyes and drifted back into her deep, black hole.